 Language in the news

-This month we bring you news of hyperpolyglots, the translation of humor, the roots of alfalfa and algebra, those not-always-innocent shifts in usage, the rise and decline of languages… and, of course, more.
+Information on hyperpolyglots, the translation of humor, the roots of alfalfa and algebra, those not-always-innocent shifts in usage and the rise and fall of language.

 - Last updated: